Michigan’s Status Quo:

 Michigan Underperforms Nationally

 Our inadequate funding hasn’t only led to gaps in academic outcomes within our state.
 Michigan also performs poorly on a national level.
-For example, Michigan is among the bottom five states for Black students’ performance in 4th grade reading, based on 2022 NAEP scores.
-We also rank in the bottom 11 states in terms of 4th grade reading for students living in poverty, further hitting home the dismal outcomes created by an unfair system.
+For example, Michigan is among the bottom five states for students from low-income backgrounds’ performance in 4th-grade reading, based on 2024 NAEP scores.
+We also rank in the bottom 10 states in terms of 8th-grade math for Black students, further hitting home the dismal outcomes created by an unfair system.

 Again, nationally, this low performance doesn’t just show up in reading.
 Michigan ranks among the bottom five states for Black students in 8th grade math.
 We cannot continue to fail our students in this way, leading to opportunity and achievement gaps for Michigan students.